UO-Biostats/UO_ABS/pages/syllabus.md

 ## Inclusion and accessibility

-Please tell us your preferred pronouns and/or name, especially if it differs from the class roster.
+Please tell us your pronouns and/or name, especially if it differs from the class roster.
 We take seriously our responsibility to create inclusive learning environments.
 Please notify us if there are aspects of the instruction or design of this